-I'm Dr Jim Nielson, your teacher for the first half of this elective.
-I like it when people call me "Dr. Jim," as I used to want to be a DJ, and I try to be a bit of a DJ as a lecturer and a writer of your lessons too.
+I'm Dr Jim Nielson.
+I'll be your teacher for this elective.
+I like it when people call me "Dr. Jim" as I used to want to be a DJ, and I try to be a bit of a DJ as a lecturer and a writer of your these review essays too.

 The early computer scientist Norbert Wiener once wrote: "The human brain evidently operates on some variation of the famous principle enunciated in The Hunting of the Snark: 'What I tell you three times is true.'"
 The Hunting of the Snark is a long fantasy poem, by Lewis Carroll who wrote Alice's Adventures in Wonderland.
 What Wiener was saying was that it is a proven principle that if you hear something three times you are likely to remember it.
 Three is the magic number.
 As we begin, you have three options for learning the material in this course:

 Those who want to learn the material in this course fully and remember it accurately will consider doing all three!
-You will certainly have a better understanding if you both attend or watch the synchronous sessions AND read the associated lesson.
+You will certainly have a better understanding if you both attend class andread the associated lesson.

 This course is a taster’s menu in GNED (General Education) elective subjects: philosophy, psychology, sociology, history, politics, and so forth, using issues-based readings to get you to practice taking in and processing ideas and stories.
 I’ll explain more about that later.
 The course doesn’t have a central theme.
 It is a series of exercises in understanding and thinking.
 Each week’s topic is a bit different, so if you don’t like one week maybe you will like the next.

-It is very important that you check Blackboard daily and have configured it with an email address that you check regularly.
+It is very important that you check Blackboard regularly and have configured it with an email address that you check daily.
 My main way of communicating with you will be through Blackboard announcements.

 You will find a schedule of the lessons and assessments on this site (linked to from the Blackboard site as well).
 You should read it, print it, tape it to your fridge, put it under your pillow at night, and use it to guide your work in this class.

 There is no work to do for this first week.
-After next week's class you will need to take a Blackboard quiz on that material.
+After next week's class you will need to do an exercise to review and explore the lesson.

 GNED stands for General Education.
 The idea behind these electives is to provide every student with a bit of the kind of liberal arts education they might get at a university, alongside whatever career training they are primarily getting at Humber.